PeqNP/ays-agent/README.md

 Please replace `20` with your own value.
 All other examples below should have their values replaced with the respective value you wish to use.

 Trigger when value is above threshold of `90`:

 ```bash
 $ --value-threshold=">90"
 ```

 Trigger when value is equal to `1`:

 ```bash
 $ --value-threshold="=1"
 ```

 Trigger when value is not equal to `1`:

 ```bash
 $ --value-threshold="!=1"
 ```

 Trigger when value falls outside of the range of `20` and `90`:

 ```bash
 $ --value-threshold="20-90"
 ```

 #### Multiple values (optional)

+Send multiple values to @ys.
+Useful when you need to report multiple subsystems in the same payload.

 ##### `--values`